Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Encryption at rest is configured in the SNS topic and SQS queues, using AWS-managed keys.
 Systems Manager parameters are not configured as SecureString due to the fact that they must be encrypted with a customer managed key, and you must share the key separately through AWS Key Management Service (AWS KMS).

-• If you would like to use customer managed keys to encrypt at rest the data of all these services, you will need to change the code to configure this option in the corresponding resources:
+• If you would like to use customer managed keys to encrypt at rest the data of all these services, you will to change the code to configure this option in the corresponding resources:

 Technical Deep Dive